Subscriptions

 Next Steps

-Section titled “Next Steps”- Creating Subscriptions — set up webhook, sprite, and cron subscriptions with filters and credentials
+Section titled “Next Steps”- Creating Subscriptions — set up webhook and cron subscriptions with filters and credentials

 - Managing Subscriptions — monitor, pause, resume, and delete subscriptions